viveksingh007e/greatWrork.html/README.md

         await noSleep.enable();
         console.log('NoSleep enabled');

         await speakAndWait('Welcome back dear!
 Great that you came up with this idea.
 We will start eyes exercise now.
 This will last just 11 minutes.
-Sit comfortably and get in position', 30);
+Sit comfortably and get in position', 25);
         await speakAndWait('We will start with rolling the eyes gently for 2 minute.
-Starting now!', 70);
+Start by rolling side ways for 1 minute', 70);
         await speakAndWait('Great!
 Relax now', 10);
-        await speakAndWait('Roll for last 1 minute', 70);
+        await speakAndWait('Now, Roll eyes up and down for a minute', 70);
         await speakAndWait('Great!
 Relax now', 10);

-        await speakAndWait('Now, Gently massage your eyes sockets for 2 minute.
-Starting now!', 70);
+		await speakAndWait('Now, Roll eyes clockwise for a minute', 70);
         await speakAndWait('Great!
 Relax now', 10);
+		await speakAndWait('Now, Roll eyes anti-clockwise for a minute', 70);
+        await speakAndWait('Perfect!
+The rolling is complete now.
+Relax!', 15);

+        await speakAndWait('Now, Gently massage your eyes sockets for 2 minute.', 70);
-        await speakAndWait('Massage for last 1 minute', 70);
+        await speakAndWait('Continue for last 1 minute', 70);
-        await speakAndWait('Great!
-Relax now', 10);
+        await speakAndWait('Perfect!
+The massage is complete now.
+Relax!', 15);

-        await speakAndWait('Now, pin your acupressure points for 3 minutes.
-Starting now!', 70);
+        await speakAndWait('Now, pin your acupressure points for 3 minutes', 70);
-        await speakAndWait('Great!
-Relax now', 10);
-        await speakAndWait('pin for another 2 minutes', 70);
+        await speakAndWait('Continue for another 2 minutes', 70);
-        await speakAndWait('Great!
-Relax now', 10);
-        await speakAndWait('pin for last 1 minute', 70);
+        await speakAndWait('Just 1 minute remaining now', 70);
-        await speakAndWait('Great!
-Relax now', 10);
+        await speakAndWait('Perfect!
+The acupressure is complete now.
+Relax!', 15);

         await speakAndWait('Awesome So far!
 Now focus adjustment for near and far points for 4 minutes.
 Starting now!', 70);
         await speakAndWait('Great!
 Relax now', 10);
-        await speakAndWait('focus for another 3 minutes', 70);
+        await speakAndWait('continue for another 3 minutes', 70);
         await speakAndWait('Great!
 Relax now', 10);
-        await speakAndWait('focus for another 2 minutes', 70);
+        await speakAndWait('continue for another 2 minutes', 70);
         await speakAndWait('Great!
 Relax now', 10);
-        await speakAndWait('focus for last 1 minute', 70);
+        await speakAndWait('just 1 minute remaining now', 70);

-        await speakAndWait('Terrific Work! we have completed eye exercise.
+        await speakAndWait('Terrific Work! we have completed all eye exercises.
 See you again!', 0);

     } catch (error) {
         console.error('Error:', error);